A random stool collection; sometimes a 72-hour stool collection

 Stool tests may include:

-- Fecal occult blood test (FOBT) – to detect blood in the stool
+- Fecal immunochemical test and fecal occult blood test – to detect blood in the stool

-- O&P (Ova and Parasite) – to detect parasites
+- O&P (ova and parasite exam) – to detect parasites

-- Fecal white blood cells – to detect white blood cells in the stool
+- Fecal white blood cells – to detect white blood cells in the stool; excess white blood cells can be a sign of gut infection or inflammation.

 - Fecal elastase – a protein-cleaving enzyme produced and secreted by the pancreas; it is resistant to degradation by other enzymes and so is excreted and can be measured in the stool.
 The amount of this enzyme is reduced in pancreatic insufficiency.